Pipe-Cash/pipecashagents/README.rst

 A collection of common agents used in PipeCash.
 Learn more about PipeCash on http://pipe.cash/

-* Free software: MIT license
+* License: OPEN BLOCKCHAIN-SPECIFIC LICENSE
 * Documentation: https://pipecashagents.readthedocs.io.